coolsky600/SSH-Code-Builder/README.md

 For Java web developers, it might be model code, view code and controller code(MVC).
 But It is almost impossible for Java web developers  to write a source code generator which can compatible to any framework.
 Maybe you have used IBM Rational Architecture to draw UML diagrams and generator EJB code, but EJB is totally out of fashion now.

-We need to create a source code generator for specific Java Web architecture!
+We need to create a source code generator for a specific Java Web architecture!